 TRANS 103 Fundamentals of Translation • 3 Cr.

 Learn basic translation techniques and the process of translation.
 Includes a practical review of the English writing, editing, and proofreading skills necessary to produce clear, and polished translations.
-Prerequisite: Acceptance into program, bilingual proficiency.
+Prerequisite: TRANS 101.

 After completing this class, students should be able to: